-Anxiety Symptoms and Helping Teens with Anxiety
+Anxiety Symptoms and Helping Teens and Adults with Anxiety

 We have all been there: Sweaty palms, heart racing, trouble breathing normally, and many other somatic anxiety symptoms.
 Anxiety is a normal part of life, sometimes even healthy.

 Unfortunately, however, for many teens and adults, severe anxiety is becoming more crippling and more prevalent than in the past.
 Rates of depression and anxiety have increased by 70% in the past 25 years, and by 37% in the last 5 years (Bedell, 2016)*.
 Here are some symptoms to look for and some ideas on how to help!

 Anxiety & Depression Symptoms

 You may be wondering what to look for to know if your loved one may be suffering from severe anxiety and depression.
 Some of the symptoms include:

 - Feeling on edge.

 - Difficulties concentrating.

 - Loss of interest in activities or things previously interested in.